Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 - Bright yellow can be the normal color of severe watery diarrhea.
-This due to speeding up of stool passing inside your intestine before it acquires its brown color.
+This is due to the speed of stool passing inside your intestine before it acquires its brown color.

 - The most common organisms are norovirus, rotavirus, and giardiasis.

-How your stool Becomes bright yellow (and watery)?
+How does your stool Become bright yellow (and watery)?

-- Speeding up of stool passage: To acquire its brown color, your stool must have enough time staying inside your colon to be processed to its brown color.
-Any process “speeding up” poop passage through your colon can cause its color to become yellow.
-So, any form of severe diarrhea can lead to the bright yellow color of your diarrhea.
+- Speeding up of stool passage: To acquire its brown color, your stool must have enough time to stay inside your colon to be processed to its brown color.
+Any process of “speeding up” poop passage through your colon can cause its color to become yellow.
+So, any form of severe diarrhea can lead to a bright yellow color of your diarrhea.
 Examples:

 - IBS with predominant diarrhea.

-- Presence of more fat in your stool: any condition leading to fat malabsorption of fat overload. more fat in your stool leads to yellow or yellowish-grey color (greasy).
+- Presence of more fat in your stool: any condition that leads to fat malabsorption or fat overload.
+More fat in your stool leads to yellow or yellowish-grey color (greasy).
 Examples:

 - Gallbladder diseases leading to fat malabsorption.